AkmaralAmanzholova/guess_the_capital_game/README.md

 # Guess the capital
-This is a traning course for Javascript, HTML, and CSS
+This is a training course for Javascript, HTML, and CSS